 What is the name of your best practice?

 What area of the church does it impact?

 What was the turning point for your church to make a change or focus time and energy in this particular area?

 We adapted former practices to increase security and limit opportunities for fraud as a best practice.

 What data supported the need for this change or focus?

 Awareness of other churches that had theft because of antiquated processes or overconfidence in staff cash handling procedures that were less defined.

 Our pastor has a finance background and asked for a review of our process and recommended a number of improvements.

 Describe exactly what you do and how you do it.

-What has the result been in terms of response, money saved or improved process to this practice?
+What has the result been in terms of response, money saved, or improved process of this practice?